 With treatment, you may see improvement in your health, but this may take time.
-Your success will depend on the severity of your condition, how promptly it was treated, and whether other organs were affected.
-Hardening of the arteries cannot be reversed, but treating the underlying cause and making healthy lifestyle and dietary changes can help slow down the process, or prevent it from getting worse.
+The success of your treatment will depend on the severity of your condition, how promptly it was treated, and whether other organs were affected.
+Hardening of the arteries cannot be reversed, but treating the underlying cause and making healthy lifestyle and dietary changes can help slow down the process or prevent it from getting worse.

 You should work closely with your doctor to make the appropriate lifestyle changes.
-You will also need to take the proper medications to control your condition and avoid complications.
-Complications of atherosclerosis include:
+You’ll also need to take the proper medications to control your condition and avoid complications.
+The complications of atherosclerosis include: